arxiv-vanity/engrafo/README.md

 Here is how it works:

-* [Pandoc](http://pandoc.org/) does most of the heavy lifting, using [our own fork](https://github.com/arxiv-vanity/pandoc).
-It parses the LaTeX and outputs the basic HTML.
+* [LaTeXML](http://dlmf.nist.gov/LaTeXML/) does most of the heavy lifting.
+It parses the LaTeX, outputs the basic HTML, converts images, etc.
-* During the Pandoc conversion, a Pandoc filter (in `pandocfilter/`) converts `tikzpicture` to SVG, inserts labels, inserts hyperlinks, and various other things.
-* After the Pandoc conversion, we apply [Distill's template](https://github.com/distillpub/template) to style the output, make it responsive, create footnotes, and create hover boxes.
+* [Distill's template](https://github.com/distillpub/template) is applied to style the output, make it responsive, create footnotes, and create hover boxes.
-* Some post-processors (in `src/postprocessors/`) do layout, additional styling, math rendering, bibliography rendering, and various other things.
-Pandoc can only output a particular subset of HTML from its AST, so the post-processors also rename and move around some elements.
+* Intermingled with Distill's processing, some post-processors (in `src/postprocessors/`) do layout, additional styling, math rendering, bibliography rendering, and various other things.
+They also rearrange the HTML output from LaTeXML to make it suitable for Distill's template.

-The line between the Pandoc filter and the post-processing is pretty fuzzy at the moment.
-If you're trying to find some logic as to where a bit of processing lives, there probably isn't any.
-The intention is that we do as much as possible in Pandoc, then use the post-processor to rejig anything that Pandoc can't easily do.

 ## Development environment